Eastern Coalfields: Geography

 ECL mining leasehold area is 753.75 km2 and surface right area is 237.18 km2It is spread across West Bengal and Jharkhand.
-ECL operates in Raniganj Coalfield in West Bengal, Mugma field (in Dhanbad district), Rajmahal Coalmines Projects (in Godda district) and Saherjuri Coalfield (in Deoghar district) in Jharkhand.
+ECL operates in Raniganj Coalfield in West Bengal, Mugma field (in Dhanbad district), Rajmahal Coalmines Projects (in Godda district) and Chitra-Saharjuri Coalfield (in Deoghar district) in Jharkhand.
 The heart of the Raniganj Coalfield is located south of the Ajay River and north of the Damodar River in Paschim Bardhaman district.
 Mejia (in Bankura district) and Parbelia (in Purulia district) are located south of the Damodar.
 Palasthali (in Birbhum district) is located north of the Ajay.
 The Mugma field is located west of the Barakar River and north of the Damodar.

 The formation of coal seams in the Raniganj Coalfield-Mugma field of ECL has occurred mainly in Raniganj measures and Barakar measures.
 The Santhal Pargana mines and the Rajmahal Area are mainly related to Barakar measures and Talchair series.